-5.E.4 Earnings Adjustment Mechanism
+5.C.4 Earnings Adjustment Mechanism

-National Grid has an EAM active for program years 2021-2023 that applies to heat pump installations, which is known as the Building Electrification EAM, and is measured via a carbon metric.
+National Grid had an EAM active for program years 2021-2023 that applies to heat pump installations, which is known as the Building Electrification EAM, and is measured via a carbon metric.
 Heat pump technology is multiplied by fuel-based carbon factors to determine the total heating electrification carbon reduction.
 The Building Electrification EAM is compared against the minimum, mid, and maximum targets to determine the Company's earnings.
-The Company counts the MMBtu savings from all eligible equipment under the NYS Clean Heat Program toward that program's targets and will also count carbon savings toward the Building Electrification EAM from each eligible heat pump unit installed for any eligible customer type, using the pre-agreed upon carbon factor from the Niagara Mohawk Rate Case.
+The Company counts the MMBtu savings from all eligible equipment under the NYS Clean Heat Program toward that program's targets and will also count carbon savings toward the Building Electrification EAM from each eligible heat pump unit installed for any eligible customer type, using the carbon factor previously agreed upon in the Niagara Mohawk Rate Case.

-5.E.5 Coordination in Priority Electrification Areas
+5.C.5 Coordination in Priority Electrification Areas